 Today, there is a visceral sense of relief that is being felt by many Americans.
 The rousing performance by Joe Biden in the Super Tuesday primary represents the extraordinary angst many people have for the possibility of a Bernie Sanders presidency.
-A “feelings” trend appears to have emerged that has suprised quite a few people, including many that are completely comfortable with Democratic Socialism.
-The feeling is rooted in the fear and dread of a second-term, Donald Trump presidency.
+A “feelings” trend appears to have emerged that has surprised quite a few people, including many that are completely comfortable with Democratic Socialism.
+The feeling is rooted in the fear and dread of a second-term Donald Trump presidency.

 America is being confronted with the reality that it has problems that were thought to be resolved.
-Discrimination, bigotry, and hate is pervasive in American (and, to be brutally honest, throughout the world).
+Discrimination, bigotry, and hate are pervasive in American (and, to be brutally honest, throughout the world).
 It is being fueled by misinformation, disinformation, and powerful special interests that benefit from the chaos and division.

-Nation State actors and institutions that operate in the guise of Religion are fueling passions to satisfy their fetid desires for money and power.
+Nation State actors and institutions that operate in the guise of religion are fueling passions to satisfy their fetid desires for money and power.

 So, what does this apparent tangent have to do with Biden and Bernie?